Sphynx Cat Care & Health

 CAT LITTER & TOILETING

-Provide 1 litter tray/box per cat if you are a multi-cat household.
+The standard advice is to provide 1 litter tray/box per cat +1 if you keep a multi-cat household.

 The litter tray/box should be placed in a quiet area so that your cat has privacy.

-Scoop and clean your litter box(s) each day and change litter according to the instructions given for your specific brand of cat litter.
+Scoop and clean your litter box(s) each day & change litter according to the instructions given for your specific brand.

 Litter Types

-I prefer to use a cat litter that is compostable/biodegradable.
-Like most cat owners I have tried many, many different kinds clumping & non- clumping, that is made from clay, wood pellet, corn, and also the latest silica litters.
+I prefer cat litter that is compostable/biodegradable.
+Like most cat owners I have tried many, many, many different kinds both clumping & non- clumping.
+Ones made from clay, wood pellet, coen ans well ans silicate litters.

 Changing Type/Brand, Moving the Litter Box or Providing a New Litter Tray

 It is helpful with a new kitten or cat coming into the household to put some of the soiled litter from where he/she has come from into the new litter or new litter box.
-This way your cat will recognise its own scent and know where to go.
-This method also helps your cat to locate the litter box if you have moved it to a new location or if you have moved house.
+This way your cat will recognise the scent & know immediately where to go.
+This method can also help your cat to find the litter box if you have decided to move it to a new location &or if you have just moved house.

-A kitten should come to you fully litter trained and clean.
-He/she may have been handed to you with a small supply of litter from the litter tray they have been using (see above paragraph) so that even with all the new experiences and new surroundings he/she is being suffused with they will recognise their scent and will know where to go.
+A kitten should come to you fully litter trained & clean.
+He/she may have been handed to you with a small supply of litter from the litter tray they have been using (see above paragraph) so that even with all the new experiences & new surroundings he/she is being suffused with they will recognise their scent & will follow this to where they need to go.

 INDOORS OR OUT?

-Most Sphynx cat owners keep their precious pets as indoor animals who may or may not occasionally go outside and when they do they will usually be secured by having them wearing an escape proof harness and lead.
-Those that aren't on leads and out with their owners will be cats who will stay close by and the owner trusts them not to run.
+Most Sphynx cat owners keep their precious pets as indoor only animals.
+These cats may occasionally go outside.but when they do they will usually be carefully secured with the cat wearing an ‘escape proof’ harness & lead or in a special pet bag or buggy.
+Those that aren't secure on a leads & are out with their owners completely free will be cats who have been trained to stay close by their owner who trusts them not to run (I am not sure I would ever do this).
+Some cats may have time outside in warm weather an enclosure called a catio.

-Keeping your Sphynx as an indoor living pet will safeguard your pet from accident or theft.
+Your Sphynx should always be an indoor living pet.
+This will safeguard them from accident, harm or theft.

 Caring for your Sphynx when outdoors

-He or she is curious and so can all too easily come to harm if he/she let out alone.
+A Sphynx cat is curious.
+They could all too easily come to harm if let out alone.

-Use a suitable well-fitting escape-proof harness and a leash.
-There are sellers on Etsy who make made to measure harness vests suitable for a Sphynx cat. (see Products page)
+If you wish t0 venture out with your pet, choose a suitable really well-fitting ‘escape-proof’ harness and a leash.
+There are sellers on who make made to measure harness vests suitable for a Sphynx cat. (see Products page).
+Please note that no harness is escape prof even if marketed using this wording.

 Skin Protection Outside

-While they are known as naked the Sphynx does have hair but it very short fine.
-People say it is like chamois leather.
-This lack of fur means that their skin is exposed to harmful UV rays just as ours is when out of doors making them susceptible to sunburn or skin cancer.
+While they are known as naked the Sphynx does have some hair but it is very short & fine. ive heard people say they are like chamois leather & Noodle who was very bald, was once called rubber!
+Their nakedness & lack of fur means that their skin is exposed to harmful UV rays just as ours is when out of doors making them just as susceptible to sunburn or skin cancer.

-Protect their skin by using a suitable high SPF sun lotion such as one that is designed for pets or for babies, and don't stay out for too long, particularly in very hot sun.
+If taking your cat outdoors, always protect their skin using a suitable high SPF sun lotion.
+This would be one designed for pets in case they lick it, or in a pinch one designed for babies.
+Whichever you use, don't stay out for too long, particularly in very hot sun.
+Sunscreen needs to be replenished regularly & removed after coming back inside.

-Consider dressing your pet with a sun protection top (and hat!) made from UV protective fabric.
-This kind of outfit can be found on Etsy and can even be made to measure for your cat by the store Sphynx Clothes (see Products page).
+You may wish to consider dressing your pet with a sun protection shirt/top (& hat!) made from UV protective fabric.
+This kind of outfit can often be found on Etsy where it’s possible to have something made to measure.

 Exercise For Your Indoor Cat

-A Sphynx cat is energetic and needs stimulation in the form of time with you and some well-chosen toys - Your Sphynx will appreciate all games designed to exercise their minds, muscles and hearts.
+A Sphynx cat is energetic & needs stimulation in the form of time with you & aided by some well-chosen toys.
+Your Sphynx will appreciate all kind of games designed to exercise their minds, muscles & hearts.

 MEDICAL ISSUES, SPHYNX CARE & NEUTERING